evangreen/cros-hiberman/README.md

  * Encrypt the random symmetric key using the public key.
 Save the result along with some other metadata like the image size into a preallocated metadata file.
- * Set a cookie at a known location towards on disk indicating there's a valid hibernate image
+ * Set a cookie at a known location towards the beginning of the disk indicating there's a valid hibernate image
  * Shut the system down

 Resume is slightly harder to follow, because there is the "resume" path, the